Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 plotting.md

-- keep imports and dependency pragmas near the top
+- keep imports and

 - use

-printfor plain debugging anddisplayMarkdown/displayHtmlfor presentation
+printfor debugging and thedisplay*helpers for presentation

 - parses the source as a script fragment

-- renders it into GHCi-friendly script text
+- renders it into GHCi script text

-- sends the lines to the running session
+- sends those lines to the session

-- places a unique marker after the cell
+- writes a unique marker after them

 - drains stdout until the marker appears